List of Miraculous: Tales of Ladybug & Cat Noir characters: Nathaniel Kurtzberg / Caprikid

 Nathaniel Kurtzberg / Caprikid (voiced by Michael Sinterniklaas in the English dub and by Franck Tordjman in the French version) is a shy, Jewish-French comic book artist.
 His first name is a homage to Nathanaël Bronn, the chief art director of the series, while his last name is a homage to famous comic book artist Jack Kirby, who was born as Jacob Kurtzberg.
 He is in a relationship with Marc Anciel.

 Using the Goat Miraculous, he can transform into "Caprikid".
 His weapon is a paintbrush staff and his special power "Genesis" allows him to create any object he can imagine.

 In season 6 he fights his akumatized mother and finally gets his parents' approval for his comics, he reveals his superhero identity to Marc, to which Marc does the same.

 His villain form was Evillustrator, an artist-themed villain who could draw and erase things in real life with his graphics tablet.

-Marc Anciel / Rooster Bold
+Marc Anciel / Roosterbold

-Marc Anciel / Rooster Bold (voiced by Kyle McCarley, later Alejandro Saab in the English dub and Alexandre Nguyen in the French version) is a shy writer who is a student at Collège Françoise Dupont.
+Marc Anciel / Roosterbold (voiced by Kyle McCarley, later Alejandro Saab in the English dub and Alexandre Nguyen in the French version) is a shy writer who is a student at Collège Françoise Dupont.
 According to Thomas Astruc and Feri González, Marc is based upon Hope Morphin, a personal friend of Astruc who is both genderfluid and bisexual, and that Marc also identifies as part of the LGBT community.
 He and Nathaniel collaborate on writing a comic book.

-Using the Rooster Miraculous, he can transform into "Rooster Bold".
+Using the Rooster Miraculous, he can transform into "Roosterbold".
 His weapon is a quill and his special power "Sublimation" gives him any superpower he wants.

 In season 6, he reveals his superhero identity to Nathaniel, to which Nathaniel does the same.

 His villain form is Reverser, a villain who can reverse any of his victims' personality traits while flying on a paper plane-type mode of transportation.

 Sabrina Raincomprix / Miss Hound

 Sabrina Raincomprix / Miss Hound (voiced by Marieve Herington in season 1 of the English dub, Cassandra Lee Morris in season 2–3, Lauren Landa in season 4 onward of the English dub and Marie Nonnenmacher in the French version) is Chloé's former "best friend" and former personal assistant, who is treated as a slave.
 While she remained by Chloé's side out of being friendless by association, Sabrina eventually ends their "friendship" as a result of Chloé's actions under Lila's guidance.

 She uses the Dog Miraculous to transform into "Miss Hound".
 Her weapon is a ball and her special power "Fetch" allows her to transport any object that has come into contact with her ball into her possession.

-In season 6 upon having some difficulty after first following Chloé's departure, Sabrina officially befriends Marinette and others while gaining a different hairstyle and outfit.
+In season 6, upon having some difficulty after first following Chloé's departure, Sabrina officially befriends Marinette and others while gaining a different hairstyle and outfit, along with a new costume as Miss Hound.